A meaningless world engenders fear.

 And yet, do we really know peace?
 Do we really experience ourselves solely as the Love and Light of God?
 Or do we catch only glimpses of that Love and Light as we frantically navigate a world of entropy and decay and violence and pain?

-We can’t lie to ourselves about this!
-It sucks and it sucks bad but we have to see it before it can be healed.
+We can’t lie to ourselves about this forever.
+It hurts and it hurts bad but we have to see it clearly before it can be healed.
 And if we can’t accept that our active resistance to God is a fact, then can we at least consider the possibility that it might be true?
 That there is perhaps a better way?
 And that our way isn’t working?

 So on the one hand, I think this lesson is enormous – the project of a lifetime.
-It marks the introduction of a critical concept – the ego – which in turn opens the door to some radical inner work, the likes of which most of us have not yet undertaken, or have undertaken only half-heartedly.
-And it makes clear that we have set ourselves up in direct opposition to God, whatever our good intentions and sincere beliefs might tell us.
-This is heavy!
+It marks the introduction of a critical concept – the ego – which in turn opens the door to radical inner work, the likes of which most of us have not yet undertaken, or have undertaken only half-heartedly.
+It makes clear that we have set a false self up in direct opposition to God, and believe we are that self.
+Our good intentions and sincere beliefs that this isn’t true are just the ego persuading us not to look closely at it.

 This is what I find so comforting about A Course in Miracles: it undoes our false beliefs with saint-like intensity yet simultaneously makes clear that we are loved, we are perfect, and that the end is sure so long as we’re willing to toddle along in the right direction.
 The more we can accept the loving embrace implied in the gentle voice that guides us, the faster and farther we’re going go.
 We really aren’t doing this alone.